-- Administering rescue breaths and opening the person’s airway are done by the second rescuer.
+- Administering rescue breaths and opening the person’s airway is done by the second rescuer.

-- After every five cycles of compressions and breaths (30 compressions and two breaths per cycle), switch roles.
+- After every five cycles of compressions and breaths (30 compressions and two breaths per cycle for adults), switch roles.

 - Between each compression, stop pressing and allow the chest wall to recoil naturally.
 Do not lean or rest on the chest between compressions, as this prevents the heart from refilling between compressions, making CPR less effective.
 Switching roles helps rescuers from becoming tired and leaning on the chest.